deepuaugust/weather-app/README.md

 ## Information regarding the application

-* This is a fully responsive single page application that lists out a simple github profile layout info.
+* This is a fully responsive single page application that lists out the weather details of a city for the next 5-6 days.
-* It shows languages used in various repositories and calculates the byte codes of each language used and finally outputs the percentage based on the total number of byte codes used in all repositories.
-* The repositories are listed out based on the numbers of stars obtained for each repository with the highest number being listed first.
+* There is a provision to switch between temperatures in Celsius and Fahrenheit.
+* Each card of day lists out the average temperature calculated by taking the average during several times.
+* On clicking each card, a bar chart gets populated showing the temperature in the selected unit for different times during the day.